cr0hn/enteletaor/doc/source/advanced.rst

 Basic cache poisoning
 _____________________

 Enteleteaor permit us to poison the cache.
-To enable the cache we need to enable it with option ``-P``.
+To enable the cache poisoning we need to enable it with option ``-P``.

-By default, enteleteaor will try to inject an HTML <script> tag with an alert message:
+By default, enteleteaor will try to inject an HTML <script> tag with an alert message: "You are vulnerable to broker injection".

 .. code-block:: bash